TimesTechs/frontend-challenge/README.md

 Once the server is running, you can access the start page (index.html) by opening your browser to `http://localhost:3000`

 You should setup your Frontend directory in client folder.
+Please remember that the above commands/installation of packages is for the provided code and you should run seperate npm commands for your frontend app that you're going to develop.

 REST API
 --------